Ime Udoka Issues Apology as Celtics Officially Announce Suspension

-Udoka issues apology as Celtics officially announce suspension originally appeared on NBC Sports Chicago
+Udoka issues apology as Celtics officially announce suspension originally appeared on NBC Sports Boston

 It's official: Boston Celtics head coach Ime Udoka is suspended for the entire 2022-23 NBA season for violating team policies.